-We survey 0.22 million auroral records from the Northern Hemisphere for the interval January 1650-July 2024, making full allowance for the secular change in the geomagnetic field.
-We generate criteria for defining extreme auroral events that are met on 0.015% of nights since 1650 and on 0.023% of nights since 1790.
-After discussing biases and trends in the data, we compare the recent event of 10-11 May 2024 with other extreme auroral storms and investigate the connection to geomagnetic and sunspot activity of these extreme events.
-Ranking the events by the lowest geomagnetic latitude from which aurora was observed on a given night, the second night of the May 2024 event is shown to be the 3rd most extensive event known, the most extensive being what we here term the "Secchi event" (a.k.a. the "Chapman-Silverman Event") of 4 February 1872.
-We confirm that the area of the sunspot group from where the causal Coronal Mass Ejection arises (identified by the associated white-light flare in historic events and from EUV flare and coronagraph images for modern ones) is not a predictor of the auroral and geomagnetic response: indeed that area is found to be weakly anti-correlated with the terrestrial responses surveyed.
-However, the scatter is large so that, although the Secchi event arose from a rather small sunspot group, the May 2024 event arose from a large group, as did the "Carrington Events" of August/September 1859 (ranked 2, 4 and 5 by auroral extent, the first night of the May 2024 event being ranked 6).
-We show that the extreme aurora events all occur during Carrington Rotations for which the average open solar flux, F_S is high (exceeding 4×10^{14} Wb) but only 3.6% of Carrington Rotations when F_S exceeds this value give an extreme event at Earth.
+We survey 223,916 auroral records from the Northern Hemisphere observed between January 1650 and July 2024, making full allowance for the secular change in the geomagnetic field.
+We generate criteria for defining extreme auroral events that are met on 0.015% and 0.023% of nights since 1650 and 1790, respectively.
+After discussing biases and trends in the data, we compare the event of 10-11 May 2024 with other extreme events and investigate the connections to geomagnetic and sunspot activity.
+Ranking the events by the lowest geomagnetic latitude from which aurora was observed, the second night of the May 2024 event is shown to be the third most extensive known, the most extensive being 4 February 1872.
+Allowing for dark adaptation of human vision, we find no evidence that this ranking has been greatly influenced by the increased use of modern digital cameras.
+We show that the area of the sunspot group from where the causal CME arises (identified by the associated flare) is weakly anticorrelated with the auroral and geomagnetic response; the scatter being large such that, although the February 1872 event arose from a rather small sunspot group, the May 2024 event arose from a large group, as did the "Carrington Events" of August/September 1859 (ranked 2, 4 and 5).
+We show that the extreme events all occur during Carrington Rotations for which the average open solar flux, F_S exceeds 4×10^{14} Wb) but only 3.6% of Carrington Rotations when F_S exceeds this value give an extreme event at Earth.